Article written by Elisa - Travel Writer & Local in France

-This sea promenade and Etretat beach can get very crowded, but it could not be otherwise with such a spectacular view!
+This sea promenade and the Etretat beach can get very crowded, but it could not be otherwise with such a spectacular view!

 3. Climb up to Notre Dame de la Garde for Outstanding Views

 The chapel of Notre Dame de la Garde is an Etretat must-see.
-The Chapel is a relatively new construction dating from 1950.
-This chapel replaces a previous chapel of fishermen and sailors destroyed by the Nazis in 1942.
+The Chapel is a relatively new construction dating from 1950, which replaces a previous chapel of fishermen and sailors destroyed by the Nazis in 1942.

-Built in Neo-Gothic architectural style, the chapel’s main characteristic is its hull-shaped nave, recalling an environment familiar to sailors and fishermen.
+Built in a Neo-Gothic architectural style, the Chapel’s main characteristic is its hull-shaped nave, recalling an environment familiar to sailors and fishermen.

 The climb up to the Chapel is one of the best things to do in Etretat.
 It makes an excellent excuse for more panoramic views of the Etretat cliffs, this time from a higher point of view.

 4. Learn about the Oiseau Blanc

 Behind the chapel of Notre Dame de la Garde, a sculpture with the shape of a white arrow pays tribute to François Coli and Charles Nungesser, the two aviators who, on 8 May 1927, made the first attempt to cross the Atlantic Ocean aboard the Oiseau Blanc (the White Bird), a brand new large Levasseur biplane immaculate white.

-The plane left the Bourget airport in Paris at 5.18 am direction to New York, and it was seen for the last time flying over the cliffs at Etretat at 6.05 am.
-Then the Oiseau Blanc disappeared into the mist.
+The plane left the Bourget airport in Paris at 5.18 am, direction of New York, and it was seen for the last time flying over the cliffs at Etretat at 6.05 am.
+Then, the Oiseau Blanc disappeared into the mist.

 The Oiseau Blanc never reached New York, and its disappearance is considered one of the great mysteries in aviation history.
 Investigations starting in the 1980s suggest that it probably reached the American continent and may have crashed in Maine, but there is not enough evidence.

 Visitors interested in the Oiseau Blanc history can learn more about the plane and the project in the small museum located next to the sculpture.

-The Etretat Gardens is one of the most fascinating places to visit in Etretat, Normandy.
+The Etretat Gardens is one of the most fascinating places to visit in Etretat and Normandy.
 They sit on top of the cliffs overlooking the iconic ‘Etretat Needle’ rock cliff, not far from the chapel.